DemiRom/DayZLootEditor/README.md

 - File picker to choose a `types.xml` (with error feedback for unsupported files).
 - Optional SSH mode: connect via SFTP to browse/edit remote `types.xml` (enter host/creds in-app; works with key auth).
 - Two-pane editor: type list on the left, fields on the right.
-- Inline editing for type names and field values.
+- Inline editing for type names, field names/attributes, and values.
 - Add, copy, and delete types or fields with keyboard shortcuts.
+- Add attributes to fields and edit their names/values.
 - Save back to XML with indentation.
 - Toggleable in-app help overlay.